gbowerman/azurerm/README.md

 get_access_token(tenant_id, application_id, application_secret) # get an Azure access token for your application
     # Note you can set optional environment variables which allow you to join national clouds
     # e.g. for China..
 AZURE_AUTH_ENDPOINT='https://login.chinacloudapi.cn/', AZURE_RESOURCE_ENDPOINT='https://management.core.chinacloudapi.cn/', AZURE_RM_ENDPOINT='https://management.chinacloudapi.cn'.
-list_locations(access_token, subscription_id) # list available locations for a subscription
-list_subscriptions(access_token) # list the available Azure subscriptions for this application
+get_access_token_from_cli() # gets a current access token from a local CLI cache.
+If this token has expired you will need to run 'az login' to refresh it list_locations(access_token, subscription_id) # list available locations for a subscription list_subscriptions(access_token) # list the available Azure subscriptions for this application
 ```